 Establishing Paternity in South Florida

-When a minor child is born to married parents, the State assumes that the husband is the child’s father and there is no need to establish paternity unless contested with the help of a paternity test attorney in South Florida.
+When a minor child is born to married parents, the State assumes that the husband is the child’s father and there is no need to establish paternity unless contested with the help of a paternity test attorney in South Florida or an experienced attorney for paternity matters.
+Legal guidance ensures that parental rights and responsibilities are properly addressed if paternity is disputed.

 Under South Florida law, a child does not have a “legal father,” however, if the child’s parents are not married when the child is born.
-Thus, the parents have to establish paternity.
+Thus, the parents have to establish paternity, often with the assistance of an attorney for paternity or the best divorce attorney in South Florida to ensure compliance with Florida family law requirements.

-Florida policy concerning minor children is always based in the best interests of the child.
-In this case, anytime a child can have a meaningful and beneficial relationship with both parents, then such interests are met.
+Florida policy concerning minor children is always based on the best interests of the child.
+In this case, anytime a child can have a meaningful and beneficial relationship with both parents, then such interests are met, an outcome commonly advocated by the best divorce attorney in South Florida when resolving family law and paternity-related issues.

 In Florida, paternity gives both parents the legal right to do the following: